 It is not just the leftover fish food in the aquarium that will turn into the toxic ammonia and other pollution.
 Even when the fish have eaten all the extra food you gave to them, all the food are still in the system.
 In this case, in the fish’s digestive system.
 They will come out as fish poop and other waste products.
 In the end, ammonia is ammonia.
 Too much food will result in too much ammonia produced in the aquarium one way or another.
-Ammonia poisoning is another leading cause for fish losses.
-Do not overfeed fish will save fish lives indirectly by keep the aquarium water cleaner.
+Ammonia poisoning is another leading cause of fish losses.
+Do not overfeed fish will save fish lives indirectly by keeping the aquarium water cleaner.

 4. Overfeeding fish contributes to the algae problem in a home aquarium.

-Algae problem can be such headache to home aquarium owners.
-Algae feed on ammonia, and other form of nitrogen, along with phosphate.
+Algae problem can be a such headache to home aquarium owners.
+Algae feed on ammonia, and other forms of nitrogen, along with phosphate.
 The more fish food you dump into the fish tank, the more organic waste it will produce one way or another.
 Even if your fish are still fine, the increased nitrogen and phosphate concentration in the water columns will directly cause an algae boom soon.

 The same goes the other way around.
 Feed your fish less can greatly reducing the chance of an algae boom.

 5. Overfeeding aquarium fish can cause pest snail problem.

 A lot of aquarium hobbyists have seen pest snail population booming in their aquarium.
 These little pests come with aquatic plants, or the water from another source when you add something to your fish tank.
 They multiply like crazy.
 The number one condition for the population booming of pest snail is a surplus of food source.
 They love to feed on leftover fish food.

 To combat pest snail problem, the first thing we need to do is to cut back on feeding the fish.
 Less food means fewer snails and slower reproductions.